JoaoVassalo/lbm/README.md

 # LBM-CUDA

 Two-dimensional Lattice Boltzmann Method (LBM) solver developed in CUDA, using moment-based storage and parallel execution on the GPU.
+This is my most recent repository and the one I am most actively developing, alongside other repositories where I am a collaborator.

 ## Structure